-The paper ends with some personal reflections.
+The paper ends with some personal reflections (Sect.
+15).
 All work, results and successes documented here are products of a dedicated collective where everyone deserves equal credit.
-Apart from the Directors, individual staff members are therefore not mentioned by name, except in a couple of cases where an important breakthrough can be ascribed to a single individual.
+Apart from the directors, individual staff members are therefore not mentioned by name, except in a couple of cases where an important breakthrough can be ascribed to a single individual.
 External consultants, advisors and collaborators from the user community have been identified by name where relevant.

-155 1.
-Site staff complement
+2 Site staff complement

-The staffing and tasks of the three Sites in Finland, Norway and Sweden was defined in quite some detail already in the negotiation phase, subsequently laid down in the famous "Yellow Book" (Hagfors et al., 1974) and eventually formalized in the Agreement.
-In Finland and Sweden, recruitment and employment of the site staff was to be subcontracted to the Kiruna Geophysical Institute (KGI, later IRF) and Sodankylä Geophysical Observatory (SGO) under a "matrix organisation" arrangement: site staff would belong to the line organisations of the local host institutions, but work full-time for EISCAT under direct control and supervision by Headquarters and be charged with operating and maintaining the radar equipment at their respective sites, thus effectively forming the operational branch of EISCAT.
-This scheme guaranteed the site staff the same benefits and social security as individuals in comparable positions in each host country, securing them credits towards their national pension plans and also offering a degree of job safety at the end of the planned lifetime of the Association (13 years).
+The staffing and tasks of the three sites in Finland, Norway and Sweden were defined in quite some detail already in the negotiation phase, subsequently laid down in the famous "Yellow Book" (Hagfors et al., 1974) and eventually formalised in an agreement.
+In Finland and Sweden, recruitment and employment of the site staff were to be subcontracted to the Sodankylä Geophysical Observatory (SGO) and the Kiruna Geophysical Institute (KGI, later IRF) under a "matrix organisation" arrangement: site staff would belong to the line organisations of the local host institutions but work full time for EISCAT under direct control and supervision by headquarters and be charged with operating and maintaining the radar equipment at their respective sites, thus effectively forming the operational branch of EISCAT.
+This scheme guaranteed the site staff the same benefits and social security as individuals in comparable positions in each host country, securing them credits towards their national pension plans and also offering a degree of job safety at the end of the planned lifetime of the association (13 years).
 In Norway, the setup was initially different; in addition to being the Norwegian shareholder, the Norwegian research council, NAVF, would also employ the Tromsø site staff.
 This arrangement was gradually brought in line with that of the other two host countries, such that by 1995 the responsibilities for the staff were finally completely transferred to Tromsø University.

 According to the Yellow Book, the total number of staff required at Tromsø during the first years was estimated to be 11, at Kiruna 5 and at Sodankylä 3 - but as the system was being constructed, these estimates were soon revised upwards.
-Initially, a Site Manager position was explicitly foreseen only for Tromsø, but was soon introduced also at the other sites.
+Initially, a site manager position was explicitly foreseen only for Tromsø but was also soon introduced at the other sites.
 This position was the embodiment of "middle management".
-A skilled engineer by training, with both technical and management experience, the Site Manager was responsible toward HQ for all operational matters, including maintaining the equipment, executing the operational schedule and setting up and executing a site budget.
-At the same time, he was responsible toward the host institute for all personnel matters and toward his own staff for managing all day-to-day tasks like scheduling of shift work and looking after everybody's well-being.
-Previous management experience was probably decisive in the selection of the first group of Site Managers, who were all recruited from outside the host institutes.
+A skilled engineer by training, with both technical and management experience, the site manager was responsible toward HQ for all operational matters, including maintaining the equipment, executing the operational schedule and setting up and executing a site budget.
+At the same time, he was responsible toward the host institute for all personnel matters and toward his own staff for managing all dayto-day tasks like the scheduling of shift work and looking after everybody's wellbeing.
+Previous management experience was probably decisive in the selection of the first group of site managers, who were all recruited from outside the host institutes.